Goalkeepers: Mohamed Zemmamouche (USM Alger), Rais Mbolhi (CSKA Sofia, Bulgaria), Cedric Si Mohamed (CS Constantine).

 They have a pedigree for upsets, having famously beat West Germany in their opening game of the 1982 World Cup.
 Can they cause a similar stir in South America?

 Probably not, and an early exit beckons for Algeria.
-This team is still developing and have little in terms of big game experience within their ranks.
+This team is still a work in progress and have little in terms of big game experience within their ranks.

 Key Player – Sofiane Feghouli